WaitThatShouldntWork/InferGPT/backend/README.md

 ruff check
 ```

-You can run the following from the backend directory to attempt to fix any errors automatically:
+You can run the following command to fix any errors automatically:

 ```bash
 ruff format